-Facebook Pixel is a key part of this process.
-You can remarket to those who have engaged with video on an organic post, sure, but everything else requires the magic of Pixel.
+Your Facebook pixel is a key part of this process.
+You can remarket to those who have engaged with video on an organic post, sure, but everything else requires the magic of a pixel.

 Remember Canvas Ads?
-Facebook has renamed Canvas Ads Instant Experience ads and has given them Pixel capabilities so full-screen mobile ads can now be used in retargeting campaigns.
+Facebook renamed Canvas Ads as Instant Experience ads and gave them pixel capabilities so full-screen mobile ads can now be used in retargeting campaigns.
 A powerful tool housed within Facebook and optimized for mobile devices, Instant Experience ads offer an immersive, full-screen mobile experience for a business to bring its products to life in a visually compelling way.

-Instant Experience ads are automatically attached to Facebook Pixel and allow advertisers to embed third-party tools in their Instant Experience ads to track campaign performance and compare against other campaigns using their choice of analytic tools.
+Instant Experience ads are automatically attached to your pixel and allow advertisers to embed third-party tools to track campaign performance and compare against other campaigns using their choice of analytic tools.

 By having a video at the top of your header you’re creating what essentially acts like a storefront inside Facebook.
 People can shop without leaving the site.
 That means you’ll want to tell a story.
 While a great image can be a great hook, if a picture tells a thousand words, what does a great video do?
 Increases your performance, that’s what.

-You don’t see this with organic posts, so they’re really very eye-catching and have a great impact.
+You don’t see this with organic posts, so they’re quite eye-catching and have a great impact.
 When someone is ready to buy, they’re going to see this ad and convert because everything’s there in front of them.